-John McGrew is a composer, storyteller, singer, multi-instrumentalist, teacher, and performer currently residing in Brooklyn, NY.
+John McGrew is a composer, storyteller, singer, multi-instrumentalist, and performer currently residing in Los Angeles, CA.

 Born in Ohio, McGrew was raised in a family of musicians, surrounded by madrigals, operas, and hand-built harpsichords.
 He studied piano and trumpet formally throughout his childhood, and while studying theater at the University of North Carolina, began to write electronic and rock compositions.
 Upon graduation, McGrew hauled his keyboard and trumpet north to New York City and started a band, John McGrew & The Sitbacks.